 Wyoming men's basketball vs. SMU, Friday, Dec.
 20, 2013

-Before Wyoming: Jerron (pronounced JUR-ron) Granberry comes to the Cowboys after a stand-out career for head coach Matthew Driscoll at North Florida.
+Before Wyoming: Granberry comes to the Cowboys after a stand-out career for head coach Matthew Driscoll at North Florida.
 Driscoll was an assistant at Wyoming under Shyatt during the 1997-98 season.
 Granberry started the first five games of the 2012-13 season, before he was excused from the team to be with his family following the death of his father.
-He applied for and was granted a hardship waiver and will have one season of eligibility at UW, while he pursues a master's degree.
+He applied for and was granted a hardship waiver and had one season of eligibility at UW, while he pursued a master's degree.